What it does Engineering Architecture Tech stack Try Relay → ← Back to Lab

 Architecture

-Three services, two data planes.
+Four services, two product planes.

-The voice plane is hot — sub-second audio streaming end-to-end.
+RelayConnect is the static front door.
+Behind it, the voice plane is hot — sub-second audio streaming end-to-end.
 The dashboard plane is transactional — JWT, REST, and reads off the same Firestore that the voice plane writes.
 Service-to-service hops are OIDC-signed, never shared secrets.

 ┌──────────┐ ┌─────────────┐